We speak out for changes that could improve the lives of people with HIV and HCV in BC.

-PAN is the collective voice representing members on issues that impact scope and delivery of services, policy developments and directions, funding, and social inequities that impact health of people member organizations serve.
+The Pacific AIDS Network (PAN) is the collective voice representing members on issues that impact the health of people our member organizations serve.
+These issues can include scope and delivery of services, policy developments and directions, funding levels and availability, and social inequities affected by government decision-making.

 Federal Funding (2016)